(Adapted from The BACCHUS Network, October 2012 Webinar)**

 Spit/smokeless tobacco has addiction potential similar to smoking.
 In fact, a dip of smokeless tobacco typically contains 3-5 times more nicotine than a cigarette.
 Research shows that smokers have difficulty switching from cigarettes to smokeless tobacco.
 Instead, many become dual users of both cigarettes and smokeless products – increasing the addiction.

-Environmental concerns.
 Smokeless tobacco uses the same tobacco manufacturing methods that contribute to deforestation, soil erosion and poverty.

-Diseases can be easily spread through spit.
+Additionally, diseases can be easily spread through spit.
 Smokeless tobacco spit is considered a biohazard and contains at least 24 carcinogenic chemicals.

-More work for maintenance staff.
+Finally, smokeless tobacco creates more work for maintenance staff.
 Spit tobacco often creates hazardous waste and byproducts, which campus maintenance staff members have to dispose of.
 Smokeless tobacco use results in spit that could be spilled either in classrooms or outside.

 * This FAQ document was adapted from a BACCHUS Network supported webinar, "’Butt It’s My Right!’
 Responding to Challenges to Passing Tobacco-Free Policies” (October 2012).